Joschiller/DefaultDialogs/README.md

-# LIBRARY NAME
+# DefaultDialogs

-The `LIBRARY NAME` library offers LIBRARY DESCRIPTION.
+The `DefaultDialogs` library offers a utility WPF window for WPF projects that allows the easy creation of dialogs with several configurable buttons.
 For a detailed description of the usage of the library see the [Documentation](./Documentation.md).

 For a feature documentation refer to the [Changelog](./Changelog.md).